gaswelder/netln/readme.md

 	$ netln [-s <max-speed>] <remote-addr> <listen-addr>

-The `s` specifies trasfer speed limit as string in form `<number>[<unit>]` where possible units are "K" for Kbps and "M" for Mbps.
+The `s` flag specifies trasfer speed limit as string in form `<number>[<unit>]` where possible units are "K" for Kbps and "M" for Mbps.
 If no unit is given, bytes per second are assumed.